HruthikChitti-eaton/CL7-UI-remote-use/Test_mode/note_for_myself.md

 Have to complete the option to change braud rate and port number in forntend Use collapsed side panel for this...

+JS is so shitty, you can call a method from a class without mentioning "()" and it behaves in a weird way...